 - Day Care

-After thirty days, take time to analyze your data.
+After 30 days, set aside some time to analyze your data.
 If you’re married, make sure to include your spouse.
 Consider the categories you tracked as well as the non-recurring expenses we discussed above.
-Some apps, like Mint, will do the heavy lifting for you.
+Some of the apps I mentioned will do much of the work for you.

-Once you discover where your money is going, you’ll have a renewed sense of power.
-For example, a friend of mine discovered that he was spending $1000 per month on restaurants.
-That was a nice chunk of money he was able to recover and use to build up what is now a multi-million dollar business.
+Once you discover where your money is going, you’ll feel a renewed sense of empowerment.
+For example, a friend of mine discovered that he was spending more than $1000 per month on restaurants.
+That was a nice chunk of change he was able to redirect and use to build up what is now a multi-million dollar business.

 Wants VS Needs

-As you look at each category, decide if it’s a want or a need.
-It seems that each person has a different opinion of this.
-My husband insists that cycling socks are a need.
-I’m standing firm on my opinion that they are a want.
+As you analyze each category, decide whether it’s a want or a need.
+Each person has a different opinion of what a need is.
+Jer insists that cycling socks are a need.
+I’m standing firm in my opinion that they are a want.
 So we compromise, but only because we’re debt-free.

 For the purpose of this exercise, we’ll define needs as expenses that are necessary for your survival.
-Wants are nice to have, but you can get by without them.
+And wants are nice to have, but you can survive without them.

-In the categories you identified as needs, ask yourself which of these expenses can be slashed.
+In the categories you identified as needs, ask yourself which of these expenses can be reduced.